MagicDippyEgg/magicdippyegg/README.md

 ## ✨ Magic Dippy Egg Online ✨

-My website is a hub for all my creative projects and online activities.
+My website is a hub for all my projects and online activities.
 You can check it out live here:
 [https://magicdippyegg.vercel.app/](https://magicdippyegg.vercel.app/)

 On the website, you'll find: